Lux 1 Extracurricular Activities General Conditions

 - Parents must remain with their child until the course supervisor arrives.

 - During the activity session, parents are asked not to remain in the classroom where the activity is taking place.
-There are designated waiting areas.
+A waiting area has been designated.

-- Parents are requested to use the main entrance when entering and leaving the school and not to open/close other security doors.
+- The parent/legal guardian/ authorized person is requested to use the main entrance when entering and leaving the school and not to open/close other security doors.

 - Valuable objects should not be left in the cloakrooms/changing room.